We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Dinner: eggplant Parmesan

 - Dinner: Sante Fe chicken burger

 While Diet-to-Go may be a suitable option for those looking for an affordable method to achieve quick weight loss without the need to prepare meals, it’s important to understand that any low calorie diet program is not a good choice for sustainable and healthy weight loss.

 When trying to lose weight or manage blood sugar levels, it’s much more helpful to develop a personalized dietary pattern that works for your specific needs.

-Although this method usually takes more time, effort, and planning than signing up for a meal delivery service, it’s much more likely to help you reach a healthy body weight that you can maintain for life.
+Although this method usually takes more time, effort, and planning than signing up for a meal delivery service, it’s much more likely to help you reach a moderate body weight that you can maintain for life.

-The best way to understand your nutritional needs is to work with a qualified healthcare provider like a registered dietitian.
+The best way to understand your nutritional needs is to work with a qualified healthcare professional like a registered dietitian.
 They can help you determine your calorie needs, as well as your macro- and micronutrient needs.

 Diet-to-Go is a ready-to-eat meal delivery service that’s marketed to promote weight loss.
 It offers menus designed to meet a variety of preferences, including low carb and vegetarian dietary patterns.